- about us

 Europe and Middle East Division DirectorMichael is the Regional Director for the Europe and Middle East Division of Landell-Mills.
 He has over 20 years of international project management experience, including Team Leadership assignments in Moscow, Osh, and Ashkabad and has successfully undertaken a broad range of Head Office and Project Direction responsibilities.
 His technical experience extends from private sector development to downstream aspects of the food and agriculture industry.
 He has a research interest in technology transfer and innovation in the food industry.
 He commenced his career in Saudi Arabia and worked throughout Eastern Europe, Russia and the Balkans.

 Patrick joined LML as a Project Executive in the Asia/Pacific Division in Spring 2012.
 Patrick holds an MSc in International Development from the University of Bath and specialized in small scale fisheries in Asia.
-This work builds upon his work in Sierra Leone on an EU funded project establishing the first co-managed marine protected areas, at the Worldfish Center in Malaysia, and at ActionAid in Sri Lanka.
+This work builds upon his work in Sierra Leone on an EU funded project establishing the first co-managed marine protected areas, at the Worldfish Center in Malaysia working on fisheries livehoods in transition, and at ActionAid in Sri Lanka working on the Post-disaster livehood Programme.
 Patrick has continued in this vein with LML, focussing on the company’s natural resource management and environment-related work in the region.
-Patrick is currently studying for certification as a Fisheries Manager.
+Patrick is a certified Fisheries Manager.

 Raffaele De Martino